 You will be required to write a paper in this class.
 You will be allowed to choose one of the topics we cover as the focus of your paper.
 In this paper, you will watch a fiction or documentary movie.
-There will be a list of already approved movies posted on Blackboard.
-Any that I own on DVD will be starred on the list and available to borrow from me.
+There will be a list of approved movies posted on Blackboard.
+Any that I own on DVD will be starred on the list and may be borrowed.
 You may request approval for a film that is not already on the approved list, but you must do that at least 1 week before the paper is due.
 When reviewing the movie and writing your paper, be sure to focus on the topic you have chosen, even though other topics may be equally (or even more) obviously relevant.
 Summarize what occurs in the movie that directly relates to your topic and discuss (according to the textbook and lecture) how accurately or inaccurately the information is portrayed in the movie you chose.
 You must cite properly from the textbook and the movie you chose.
-The goal is to use the textbook and lecture to analyze how accurate or inaccurate a nonacademic source of information is and discuss the advantages and disadvantages of the accuracies and inaccuracies you notice.
+The goal is to use the textbook and lecture to analyze how accurate or inaccurate a non-academic source of information is and discuss the advantages and disadvantages of the accuracies and inaccuracies you notice.
 Your paper must be at least 4 pages long (Times New Roman, 12 point font, double space, 1" margins), must use APA style in-text citations, and must have an APA style works cited page.
-For this paper, due by 11:59 PM on Friday 8/9, I will accept late work with penalty.
-I will take off 30 points for every calendar day late.
-I will not accept any submissions of this paper after the final exam on 8/15.
+For this paper, due by 11:59 PM on Monday 12/4, I will accept late work with penalty.
+I will take off 20 points for every calendar day late.
+I will not accept any submissions of this paper after 12/11 by 11:59 PM.
 A calendar day is the 24 hours after the deadline.
 This means that 45 minutes late gets the same penalty as 22 hours late.
 See Blackboard for additional detailed instructions and grading rubric.